Darkone83/XBOX-RGB/json.md

 # JSON Format for Custom Animations

-This document explains how to define and upload **custom LED animations** using JSON with the RGBCtrl firmware.
+This document explains how to define and upload **custom LED animations** using JSON with the XBOX RGB firmware.

 ---